Delhi Police team at CM Kejriwal's residence again to serve notice | Politics

 - India

-A Delhi Police crime branch team arrived at Chief Minister Arvind Kejriwal's residence Saturday morning to serve him a notice in connection with a probe over his claim that the BJP was trying to buy AAP MLAs, an official said.
+Drama unfolded at Delhi Chief Minister Arvind Kejriwal's residence here Saturday as a crime branch team arrived again to serve him a notice to join a probe over his claim the BJP was trying to poach AAP MLAs.

-He said the team is led by an Assistant Commissioner of Police (ACP)-level officer and it has arrived at the chief minister's official residence in the Civil Lines area of north Delhi.
+The team led by an Assistant Commissioner of Police (ACP)-level officer said they will hand over the notice to Kejriwal only as it is on his name, while officials at the CM's residence said they are ready to take the notice and give a receiving to the crime branch.

-On Friday evening too, Crime Branch teams had visited the residences of Kejriwal and Delhi Minister Atishi.
-But sources said the police teams could not serve the notices as officials at Kejriwal's home refused to take it and Atishi was not present.
+AAP sources claimed the police has brought the media with them to tarnish the chief minister's image.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)